jenkins-infra/repository-permissions-updater/docs/rollout-of-github-permissions-sync.md

 ## Explicitly out of scope for this rollout

 - CLI commands for developer search/removal (jenkins-infra/repository-permissions-updater#4755/#4759) — separate effort.
-- Repo-level (non-team) permission diffing for `additionalGithubTeams` role grants — diff report currently only reconciles team *membership*, not repo-to-team permission-level grants; follow-up once membership sync is proven out.
+- Repo-level (non-team) permission diffing for `additionalGitHubTeams` role grants — diff report currently only reconciles team *membership*, not repo-to-team permission-level grants; follow-up once membership sync is proven out.
 - Any org-wide, non-opt-in scan or migration — adoption is and remains per-repo opt-in.